plone/training/views_3.rst

 .. _views3-custom-label:

-Setting a custom view as default-view on an object
+Setting a custom view as default view on an object
 --------------------------------------------------

-We don't want to always have to append /@@talklistview to out folder to get the view.
+We don't want to always have to append /@@talklistview to our folder to get the view.
 There is a very easy way to set the view to the folder using the ZMI.

 If we append ``/manage_propertiesForm`` we can set the property "layout" to ``talklistview``.

-To make views configurable so that editors can choose them we have to register the view for the content-type at hand in it's FTI.
+To make views configurable so that editors can choose them we have to register the view for the content type at hand in its FTI.
 To enable if for all folders we add a new file ``profiles/default/types/Folder.xml``

 .. code-block:: xml
     :linenos: